-- Adopt an anti-inflammatory diet and lifestyle.
 This means eating a nutrient-dense, whole foods diet, getting enough sleep, managing stress, engaging in appropriate (not too little or too much) physical activity, and nourishing your gut.
-For more on how to do this, see my book Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014).
+For more on how to do this, see my book, The Paleo Cure.

-- Investigate other underlying causes of inflammation.
-On your own or with the help of a good functional medicine practitioner, explore other possible causes of inflammation that could be contributing to depression.
+On your own or with the help of a good Functional Medicine practitioner, explore other possible causes of inflammation that could be contributing to depression.
 These include gut issues (SIBO, leaky gut, dysbiosis, infections, etc.), chronic infections (viral, bacterial, fungal), low vitamin D levels, dental caries and periodontal disease, exposure to heavy metals and mold or other biotoxins, obstructive sleep apnea, and more.